 - A HMRC business mileage rate (UK) of 45p per mile for the first 10,000 miles you travel in the tax year.

 - The HMRC business mileage rates claim then reduces to a business mileage rate (UK) of 25p for each mile after that in the same tax year.

 Calculate mileage claim

-The HMRC car mileage rates of 45p for the first 10,000 miles and after this the rate is 25p.
+The HMRC car mileage rates of 45p mile for the first 10,000 miles and 25p are set by HMRC.
 These official rates are in place for your business contractor journeys and are set at a generous level.
 The reasoning behind the level of these rates enables your employer to reimburse you for all your running costs.
-The business mileage rates / mileage tax allowance is set at such a level so as to re-compensate you for your vehicle’s running costs.
+In fact, the business mileage rates / mileage tax allowance is set at such a level that it aims to re-compensate you for your vehicle’s running costs.
 This includes the overall wear and tear, fuel, repairs, servicing and maintenance, insurance, and road fund tax.
-Therefore, when you expense car mileage at the approved mileage rates (HMRC) via your business, you cannot claim for any other private car running costs.
+Therefore, when you expense car mileage at the approved mileage rates (HMRC) via your business, you can’t claim for any other private car running costs.